kitelev/obsidian-exo-plugin/README.md

 ## Terminology

-- inbound link - a link to a note
+- inbound link - unidirectional link to a note
-- outbound link - a link from a note
+- outbound link - unidirectional link from a note
+- bidirectional link - both notes have links to each other